epfml/disco/docs/CONTRIBUTING.md

   - Network: http://192.168.43.231:8081/
 ```

-You can acess the client at the Local address from the machine running the web-client and any device on the same network can access the app with the Network address.
+You can access the client at the Local address from the machine running the web-client and any device on the same network can access the app with the Network address.

 As said previously, modifying `discojs` isn't effective automatically and requires a build.
 You may have to restart the `web-client` manually after rebuilding `discojs`.
 Section [Building `discojs`](#building-discojs) discusses this in more details.